karadanay7/mywebsite/content/blog/nuxt-particles.md

 ### Customization Options

 You have full control over the appearance and behavior of the particles.
 Adjust parameters such as color, movement, interactivity, and more to suit your website's aesthetic.
-You can checkout documentation here [](https://nuxt-particles.joeypereira.dev/getting-started/setup)
+You can checkout documentation here [Click here!](https://nuxt-particles.joeypereira.dev/getting-started/setup)

 ### Conclusion